We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 Smart Technology

 Some robotic mowers have a manual mode used to trim enclosed spaces.
 In manual mode, the robot mower can be moved to a secondary location—inside a fenced area of the yard, for example—and it will mow without further programming.
-In this setting, the robot mower uses either extra perimeter wire or an onboard collision sensor to stay inbounds.

 Noise Levels

 Robotic mowers are quiet but not silent.
 They produce an average of 50 to 70 decibels, which is similar to the sound levels of a quiet refrigerator, a calm conversation, or the noise inside a car traveling at 60 miles per hour.
-A gasoline-powered push mower produces 95 decibels, or about 50 percent more noise than a robot lawn mower.
+A gasoline-powered push mower produces 95 decibels, or about 50 percent more noise than a self-cutting lawn mower.

 Security